Pecora

-Pecora is an infraorder of even-toed hoofed mammals with ruminant digestion.
-Most members of Pecora have cranial appendages projecting from their frontal bones; only two extant genera lack them, Hydropotes and Moschus.
-The name "Pecora" comes from the Latin word pecus, which means "cattle".
-Although most pecorans have cranial appendages, only some of these are properly called "horns", and many scientists agree that these appendages did not arise from a common ancestor, but instead evolved independently on at least two occasions.
-Likewise, while Pecora as a group is supported by both molecular and morphological studies, morphological support for interrelationships between pecoran families is disputed.
+Pecora is a clade of even-toed hoofed mammals (Artiodactyla) with ruminant digestion.
+Most Pecorans have cranial appendages projecting from their frontal bones; only two extant genera lack them, Hydropotes and Moschus.
+The name "Pecora" comes from Latin pecus, meaning "cattle".
+Most Pecorans have cranial appendages, but only some of these are true horns, and many scientists believe these appendages did not arise from a common ancestor, but evolved independently at least twice.
+Likewise, while Pecora as a group is supported by both molecular and morphological studies, morphological support for interrelationships between Pecora families is disputed.

 Evolutionary history

 The first fossil ruminants appeared in the Early Eocene and were small, likely omnivorous, forest-dwellers.
-Molecular dating studies estimate that Ruminantia split into the two sister clades Pecora and Tragulina around 45 million years ago, during the Eocene.
-However, it was not until 15 million years later, at around 30 million years ago during the Oligocene, that the evolutionary radiation of Pecora began and the five families appeared (Bovidae, Cervidae, Moschidae, Giraffidae, and Antilocapridae).
+Molecular dating studies estimate that Ruminantia split into the two sister clades Pecora and Tragulina around 45 million years ago (mya), during the Eocene.
+However, it was not until 15 million years later, at ~30 mya during the Oligocene, that the evolutionary radiation of Pecora began and the five families appeared (Bovidae, Cervidae, Moschidae, Giraffidae, and Antilocapridae).

-The appearance of many Pecoran fossils during the Miocene suggests that its rapid diversification may correspond to the climate change events of that epoch, as this time period was marked by much of Earth's forest habitats being replaced by grasslands due to widespread cooling and drying.
+The appearance of many Pecora fossils in the Miocene suggests that its rapid diversification may correspond to the climate change events of that epoch, as it was a time period when much of Earth's forest habitat was replaced by grassland due to widespread cooling and drying.

-It is likely that the antelopes, giraffids, and pronghorns evolved in an open environment while the cervids, including the caribou, evolved in a woodland habitat.
-The type of gallop in Pecorian species is shown to be closely related to their environment and anatomy, where light Pecorian species use both flexed and extended suspensions in their fast gallops.
-The white-tail and mule-deer have been observed to primarily use the extended suspension, since in this phase of their gallop they leap over bushes and logs that are present in their brush environment.
-However, heavy Pecorian species do not use extended suspensions as most have backs that slope downward with shorter hind legs.
+The antelopes, giraffids, and pronghorns likely evolved in an open environment; while the cervids, including the caribou, evolved in a woodland habitat.
+The type of gallop in Pecorans is shown to be closely related to their environment and anatomy; light Pecoran species use both flexed and extended suspensions in their fast gallops.
+The white-tail and mule-deer have been observed to primarily use the extended suspension, since in this phase of gallop they leap over bushes and logs in their brush environment.
+However, heavy Pecoran species do not use extended suspension as most have backs that slope downward with shorter hind legs.

 Taxonomy and classification

-Pecora is an infraorder within the larger suborder Ruminantia, and is the sister clade to the infraorder Tragulina (of which Tragulidae is the only surviving family).
+Pecora is a clade within the larger clade Ruminantia, and is the sister taxon to the clade Tragulina (of which Tragulidae is the only surviving family).

 Pecora's placement within Artiodactyla can be represented in the following cladogram: